vivki/documentation/content/nim/fundamentals/tech-specs.md

 ## Sizing recommendations for Managing NGINX Instances {#system-sizing}

 The following recommendations provide the minimum guidelines for NGINX Instance Manager.
 These guidelines ensure adequate performance, but for optimal results, we strongly recommend using solid-state drives (SSDs) for storage.
-See further down for requirements when NGINX App Protect us being used, as this requires additional memory and cpu.
+See further down for requirements when NGINX App Protect is being used, as this requires additional memory and cpu.

 ### Standard NGINX configuration deployments